 With reference to big game, the Oregon Department of Fish and Wildlife classifies areas within the County as Major Big Game Range, Peripheral Big Game Range and Excluded Range.
-For a discussion on Big Game and other fish and wildlife resources see Goal 5: Open Space, Scenic and Historic Areas, and Natural Resources Element.
+For a discussion on Big Game and other fish and wildlife resources see the Goal Open Space, Scenic and Historic Areas, and Natural Resources Element.

 The existence and management of vegetation is closely tied to the presence of wildlife.
-As large portions of the area's forest lands are logged, natural grazing habitat is created.